SAP-samples/teched2023-DA260/exercises/ex1/README.md

     ![ex_01_01](images/ex_01_01.png)

-2. Click on Data Builder to see the Data Builder homepage as shown below and scroll the horizontal scroll bar to the middle until you see “New Replication Flow” tile.
+2. Click on Data Builder to see the Data Builder homepage as shown below and scroll the horizontal scroll bar to the middle until you see *New Replication Flow* tile.

     ![ex_01_02](images/ex_01_02.png)